 - This trope returns in Dual Destinies, this time affecting Athena Cykes.
 Like in the above examples with Ema and Edgeworth, this amnesia allows her to be accused of committing the crime she has blocked out from her memory — in this case, the murder of Athena's mother Metis.
 It's really not helped by the circumstances in which Metis's corpse was found note and the implication that Metis might have used Athena as a guinea pig in her experiments and thus "gave" her a reason to snap at her note

 - Shirou of Fate/stay night, Heaven's Feel route: erases all his memories of Saber due to his crushing guilt at killing her (though she was corrupted at the time).

 - Even before that, Shirou has no memory of his life before the Fuyuki City fire.
-His first memory is of Kiritsugu pulling him out of the flames.
+His first memory is of his adoptive father Kiritsugu pulling him out of the flames.